-Further, global credit and financial markets have displayed arguably increased volatility in response to global events.
+Further, global credit and financial markets have displayed arguably increased volatility in response to global events, including the COVID-19 pandemic and the war in Ukraine.
 Since November 30, 2019, the COVID-19 pandemic has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and social distancing, have caused material disruption to businesses globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
 Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The duration and impact of the COVID-19 pandemic are unknown at this time, as is the efficacy of government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the Company's business, financial condition, results of operations and prospects.

-Future crises may be precipitated by any number of causes, including natural disasters, geopolitical instability, changes to energy prices or sovereign defaults.
+Future crises may be precipitated by any number of causes, including natural disasters, geopolitical instability, war or other conflicts, changes to energy prices or sovereign defaults.
 These factors may impact the ability of the Company to obtain equity or debt financing in the future and, if obtained, on terms favorable to the Company.
 Increased levels of volatility and market turmoil can adversely impact the Company's operations and the value, and the price of the Shares could be adversely affected.
 In addition, there is a risk that one or more of the Company's current service providers may themselves be adversely impacted by difficult economic circumstances, which could have a material adverse effect on the Company's business, financial condition and results of operations.